OpenModelica/OpenModelica/doc/UsersGuide/source/porting.rst

     y := x+z;
   end f;

-and should be fixed by putting the variable *z* in the protected section
+and should be fixed by putting the variable *z* in the protected section:

 .. code-block:: modelica